gudiseva/stackedit/OTA-Ignite/Session 6 - Zones.md

 `Stop Loss is always placed above the Distal Line`

 Freshness
 : Price has left the zone, but, the price never ever came back to the zone.
-It should always be seen on the Right Hand Side.
+(Retrace back to the Proximal Line) It should always be seen on the Right Hand Side.

 Violated Zone